sendgrid/docs/content/docs/ui/sending-email/editor.md

    <br>The Image Details tab opens.
 1. Insert your image in the email by clicking **Save Image**.

-### Using Substitution Tags
+### Using Substitution Tags with the Design Editor

-Substitution tags allow you to use any custom field data you've added to Marketing Campaigns to dynamically generate unique content for each recipient of your email.
-A common example is to add a recipient's first name to the body (or even the subject line) of your email.

 _To add a substitution tag to your email:_